Panel 1: Space Debris Laser Ranging and the ILRS - how to foster fruitful cooperation

 Panel 2: The role of the ILRS in the view of many new SLR applications

-Chairs: Evan Hoffmann, Sven Bauer
+Chairs: Evan Hoffman, Sven Bauer